pjmartel/jupyter-notebooks/README.md

 # jupyter-notebooks
-A project for testing on-line deployment of jupyter notebooks
+A project for testing on-line deployment of jupyter notebooks.